Copyright: szefei / 123RF Stock Photo

 Did you know?

-In 2015, life expectancy in Japan was 87.05 for women and 80.79 for men.
-One in five Japanese are aged 65 or older and Japanese women can expect to live to see their 85th birthday.
+In 2017, the estimated number of people aged 65 and above in Japan hit a record high of 35.14 million, accounting for 27.7 percent of the Japanese population, according to a government survey.
 The aging of the population in Japan is a major issue as it creates concerns over how the country will fund health care and social security payments in the future with a contracting work force

 Japanese media often take the opportunity to feature the older generations, reporting on the population and highlighting the oldest people in the country.